LoadingStill/WebGSM/README.md

 **DISCLAIMER** - WebSGM and LinuxGSM are not the same project, and in no way is WebGSM an offical or offically supported by LinuxGSM.
 This is just my personal project.
 I am waiting on a [reply](https://github.com/GameServerManagers/LinuxGSM/discussions/4371) about use of LinuxGSM name in my project.

+# THIS IS A VERY EARLY ALPHA BUILD

 ## Installation
 - Officially Debian 11 is supported.
 - Go to this files page [WebGSM-Installer.sh](https://github.com/LoadingStill/WebGSM/blob/latest/WebGSM-Installer.sh) and click the download icon on the top right of the file.